Quicker cooking is great. Less-wasteful, safer and better cooking is great.

 But if you're doing one of those increasingly popular $10,000 kitchen remodels, or even a $5,000 appliance upgrade, an induction cooktop should be at the top of your "look into" list -- even, or perhaps especially, if all you do with your stove is boil water.

-For more information on induction cooktops, kitchen appliances and related topics, look over the links on the next page.
+For more information on induction cooktops, kitchen appliances and related topics, look over the links below.